-This competency-based course is the third in a sequence of three designed for construction work.
+This competency-based course is the second in a sequence of three designed for construction work.
 It provides students with technical instruction and practical experience in basic residential and commercial construction using sustainable and green technology.
-Instruction includes an introduction, workplace safety, and reviews of resource management, trade mathematics, employability skills, and apprenticeship preparation.
-Emphasis is placed on the techniques, tools, and materials required for finish carpentry, advanced plumbing and electrical work, roofing, and painting.
+Instruction includes an introduction, workplace safety, and reviews of resource management, trade mathematics, and employability skills.
+Emphasis is placed on the techniques, tools, and materials required for plumbing, electrical, and drywall installation.
+It also covers the operation, maintenance, and storage of power tools.
 The competencies in this course are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.